Save tax by splitting income with children

 Tax savings with minor children

-Under attribution rules, when you give a minor child investments or cash for investment purposes, all resulting interest and dividends are attributed back to you for tax purposes.
+Under attribution rules, when you give a minor child investments or cash for investment purposes, all the resulting interest and dividends are attributed back to you for tax purposes.
 But capital gains are taxable in your child’s hands.

 A minor can’t have their own investment account, but you can invest on their behalf by opening an in-trust account at your bank or other financial institution, with your child as beneficiary.
 If you choose equity investments generating capital gains, tax will be payable to your child at their lower marginal tax rate.
 The account must be used to benefit the child, for example, to help cover post-secondary education costs.